 Once you start asking these questions, more will pop up — and as you put the pieces together, you’ll start to get a much clearer picture of your current knowledge structure.
 But then what?

-The Benefits Of A Knowledge Audit
+The Benefits of a Knowledge Audit

-After you’ve answered all of the above questions, and the inquiries that are sure to follow, utilize your results to evaluate your current processes and establish new systems that will tackle any shortcomings you found in your knowledge audit.
+After you’ve answered all of the above questions, and the inquiries that are sure to follow, use your results to evaluate your current processes and establish new systems that will tackle any shortcomings you found in your knowledge audit.

-With an in-depth map of your knowledge and communication patterns, you will be able to identify the information and process you need to develop an effective knowledge sharing strategy and implement initiatives that are directly relevant to your team’s specific knowledge needs.
+With an in-depth map of your knowledge and communication patterns, you will be able to identify the information and processes you need to develop an effective knowledge sharing strategy and implement initiatives that are directly relevant to your team’s specific knowledge needs.

 Harness The Power Of Knowledge Sharing With Digital Transformation